jamesEmerson112/Deepmind-portfolio/README.md

 # DeepMind Portfolio

-This repository contains four projects that showcase progressive levels of complexity and development effort.
+This repository contains five projects that showcase progressive levels of complexity and development effort.
 The first three combine LLMs with neuroscience, demonstrating different approaches to integrating AI with neuroscience principles.
 The fourth project applies LLM capabilities to a practical business application - a nail beauty shop appointment scheduler.
+The fifth project demonstrates a full-stack, AI-powered platform for orchard farm management, integrating IoT, ML, and advanced web technologies.
 All projects leverage AWS cloud services and advanced ML technologies to demonstrate real-world applications of AI.

 ## Projects Overview